 Direct Metal Laser Sintering is different to technologies such as Fused Deposition Modeling in that it doesn’t use filament.
 Instead, a metal powder similar to SLS is used.
 This metal powder has to be very fine and has a specific geometry to ensure the smoothness of parts printed using DMLS.

 Metal 3D printer performance depends on three main factors:

 Overall, metal 3D printers are usually accurate to around 0.1mm.
-They are not like desktop FDM printers that are often plug and play however, and often require trained operators to monitor the machines and perform the necessary maintenance tasks.
+They are not like desktop FDM 3D printers that are often plug and play however, and often require trained operators to monitor the machines safely and effectively.